cescoffier/quarkus-langchain4j-workshop/docs/docs/step-06.md

 ## Ingesting documents into the vector store

-While your are editing the `src/main/resources/application.properties` file, add the following configuration:
+==While you are editing the `src/main/resources/application.properties` file, add the following configuration:==

 ```properties
 rag.location=src/main/resources/rag